Is it safe to drink water out of lakes and streams?

 Why should you avoid drinking from lakes and streams?

-Lakes and streams are a breeding ground for microorganisms like parasites, bacteria, and other viruses that are not visible to the naked eye.
+Lakes and streams are a breeding ground for microorganisms like parasites and bacteria that are not visible to the naked eye.
 These microorganisms can cause illnesses.

 How can you make lake or river water safe to drink?